orlovtsu/orlovtsu.github.io/university_majors/README.md

 Top 20 highest salary and least unemployment rate majors:
 ![Top highest and least unemployment rate majors](/university_majors/images/fig12.png)

+As we can conclude Petroleum Engineering is the number one champ in all categories.
+It is very predictable, but the question which I did not predict is that in the 21st century the median salary still could be dependent on the proportion of women or men in the field.
+I can only remind again that this result can be dependent on the dataset we used and for more responsible research it is needed to gather special data and design separate experiments.

 Top lowest salary and highest unemployment rate majors:
 ![Top highest and least unemployment rate majors](/university_majors/images/fig13.png)

 Top lowest salary and highest unemployment rate major categories:
 ![Top highest and least unemployment rate majors](/university_majors/images/fig14.png)

+And for lowes salary and highest unemployment rate major categories I do not want to highlight the best or worst fields of study, but just want to explain the approach to understand the future risks and become prepared for it.

 ## Conclusion